SmitPatel-31/Secure-Blockchain-Ledger-with-Proof-of-Work-and-Encrypted-Wallets/README.md

 The application models a simplified blockchain suitable for learning and experimentation.
 Each block links to its predecessor via a SHA-256 hash and is mined by searching for a nonce that produces a hash with a given number of leading zeros.
 Transactions are signed with RSA key pairs and verified during validation to protect the chain from tampering.

 A lightweight CLI binary, `secure-blockchain`, allows you to:
-- Generate wallets (public / private RSA keys)
+- Create encrypted wallets (public / private RSA keys stored with AES-256-CBC)
+- Load previously saved wallets into the current session
 - Create signed transactions between wallets
 - Mine pending transactions into new blocks using proof-of-work
 - Persist and reload the chain from `data/chain.json`